Researcher Project for Technological Convergence Related to Enabling Technologies

 What can you seek funding for?

-You may seek funding to cover actual costs that are necessary to execute the project.
+You may apply for funding to cover actual costs necessary to execute the project.
 The Project Owner is to obtain information about costs from each project partner.
 These costs are to be entered in the cost plan under the relevant category.

 - Payroll and indirect expenses, related to researcher time (including research fellowship positions) at the research organisations participating in the project.
 For doctoral and post-doctoral research fellowships, this funding is limited to maximum three person-years.